-Jointly organized by Dokumentationzentrum NS-Zwangsarbeit Berlin-Schöneweide, this project aims to study and put into practice the ways in which a phenomenon of the World War II period known as 'forced labor' can be presented in the public realm that goes beyond the single nation paradigm of Germany and Korea.
-It seeks to provide a forum for young educators from both countries to exchange ideas on teaching methods and practices and learn forced labor in a historical context from a transnational perspective.
+Jointly organized by Dokumentationzentrum NS-Zwangsarbeit Berlin-Schöneweide, the Public History project aims to study and put into practice the ways in which a phenomenon of the World War II period known as “forced labor” can be represented in the public realm that goes beyond the single nation paradigm of Germany or Korea.
+The project seeks to provide a forum for young educators from both countries to exchange ideas on teaching methods and practices and learn forced labor in a historical context from a transnational perspective.
 Under this project, a seminar was held in Berlin from August 14 to 20, 2016.
 Another seminar is slated to take place in April 2017.

-Area of Education Reinterpret from the perspective of public history, how history and past events are understood in the domain of everyday life, the dichotomy between perpetrators and victims, the way in which historical materials are shown to the public, and the historical prejudices resulting from the single nation perspective.
+Area of Education: From the perspective of public history, reinterpret how history and past events are understood in the domain of everyday life, the dichotomy between perpetrators and victims, the way in which historical materials are shown to the public, and the historical prejudices resulting from the single nation perspective.